SebastianStadil/aws_eks_cluster/README.md

 # AWS EKS cluster

-Creates and EKS Cluster in the given Region.
+Creates and EKS cluster in the given region.

 User can choose: